DjangoGirls/tutorial/en/python_installation/instructions.md

 When the installation completes, you may see a dialog box with a link you can follow to learn more about Python or about the version you installed.
 Close or cancel that dialog -- you'll be learning more in this tutorial!

 Note: If you are using an older version of Windows (7, Vista, or any older version) and the Python {{ book.py_version }} installer fails with an error, then install all Windows Updates and try to install Python again.
-If you still have the error, try installing Python version {{ book.py_min_version }} from [Python.org](https://www.python.org/downloads/windows/).
+If you still have the error, try installing Python version {{ book.py_min_release }} from [Python.org](https://www.python.org/downloads/windows/).

 > Django {{ book.django_version }} needs Python {{ book.py_min_version }} or greater, which does not support Windows XP or earlier versions.